-Grant Commitments - Revocable grants are awarded through the Minority Group Self Determination Fund to support various projects.
-Grants awarded are charged to expense as grant requirements are met.
-At December 31, 2018 and 2017, there were no undisbursed commitments on revocable grants.
+Grant Commitments - Conditional grants are awarded through the Minority Group Self Determination Fund to support various projects.
+When the recipient of a conditional grant has met all the requirements the grant becomes unconditional and grant expense is recognized.
+At December 31, 2019 and 2018, there were no grants payable related to unconditional grants.